 If the curse was tantamount to a prediction about what we would eventually find in the fossil record, it has proved remarkably accurate, as became apparent in 1997, the year Michael Caldwell and Michael Lee discovered that a snake from the mid Cretaceous, Pachyrhachis, had vestigial hind limbs.
 How, back in the 2nd millennium BC, could the writer have known about snakes’ legged origins?
-Perhaps he stumbled across a python’s dried-up skeleton and, noticing the vestiges of a pelvic girdle and posterior limbs, simply make an inspired deduction?
+Perhaps he stumbled across a python’s dried-up skeleton and, noticing the vestiges of a pelvic girdle and posterior limbs, simply made an inspired deduction?
 Or perhaps he split open a fissile rock and came across a fossil snake?
-Fewer than ten fossil snakes are known with hind limbs, and three are from the Middle East, two from a quarry at Ein Yabrud, near Ramallah, and a third from Lebanon.
-A fourth possibility is that the text had an origin in oral tradition going back to the curse itself.
+Fewer than ten fossil snakes are known with tiny hind limbs, and three, as it happens, are from the Middle East – two from a quarry near Ramallah and a third from Lebanon.
+Another possibility is that the text had an origin in oral tradition going back to the curse itself.

-Among extant snakes the largest superfamily is Colubroidea, including colubrids, elapids, vipers and two other families.
-Colubrids appeared in the Oligocene.
+The largest superfamily is Colubroidea, including the venomous colubrids, elapids and vipers, plus two other families.
+Colubrids appear in the Oligocene.
 They had greatly enlarged teeth at the rear of the jaw.
 In the later-appearing elapids the fangs were at the front of the mouth, where they could be used for striking prey as well as incapacitating prey already seized.
 The grooves channelling the venom were deeper than with the rear-fanged snakes and met at the edges to form a hollow tube; the venom was injected as through hypodermic needles.
 Elapids include the cobras, mambas, sea snakes and various coral snakes.

 The first elapids were followed by the first viperids.
-Viper fangs are longer than in the elapids, so long that, without a further innovation, they would not be able to close their mouth.
-A special rotating bone enables the fangs to be folded up, which spring into position when the snake bites.
+Viper fangs are longer than in the elapids, so long that, when erected, the snake cannot close its mouth.
+A special rotating bone enables the fangs to be folded up and ready to spring into position when the snake bites.
 Evolving still further, pit vipers acquired a number of heat-sensitive pits on the front of their face, for seeking out shade by day and detecting warm-blooded prey by night.
 The Malayan pit viper is sensitive to a temperature change as small as one thousandth of a degree.
-Boids independently acquired the same feature.
-Finally, one group of pit vipers, the rattlesnakes, developed a unique warning device at the end of their tail.
+Independently, boids acquired the same feature.
+Finally, one group of pit vipers – the rattlesnakes – developed a unique warning device at the end of their tail.

-As well as being legless, snakes differ from lizards in having a highly mobile skull, an enclosed braincase and no external ear.
-Apart from the fact that some lizards also lack legs, one of the clearest signs that snakes were not created in their present form is the loss or reduction of their left lung (in amphisbaenians the right lung).
+One of the most obvious signs that snakes were not created in their present form is the loss or reduction of their left lung (in amphisbaenians the right lung).
 Primitive (least evolved) snakes usually have two functioning lungs, with the left lung about half the size of the right.
 In the colubrids the left lung has either disappeared or shrunk to a functionless nub, so that the elongated right lung fills much of the body cavity, doing the work of two.
-Other paired organs, such as the kidneys and in some cases the oviducts, may also be reduced from two to one.
+Other paired organs, such as the kidneys and in some cases the oviducts, are also reduced from two to one.

-As conventionally understood, evolution works by the gradual accumulation of tiny accidental genetic mutations that spread through a population because the mutations make the body slightly better adapted to its environment and thus better equipped to leave offspring.
-In reality, that is not what Nature shows.
+As conventionally understood, evolution works by the gradual accumulation of tiny accidental genetic mutations that spread through a population because they make the body slightly better adapted to its environment and better equipped to leave offspring that pass the mutations on.
+Nature itself tells a different story.
 Indeed, lizards should not have evolved into snakes at all, since losing their legs should have been decidedly disadvantageous – just as if we were to lose our legs.
-Nonetheless snakes move around with amazing facility.
-Far from becoming extinct in the great ‘struggle for existence’, they occur on all but one of the continents, in cold climates as well as warm, and in a great variety of environments.
-Some slither forward by creating S-shapes with their bodies; the body undulates from side to side, pushing against irregularities in the ground as the outer edges of the curves make contact.
+Yet snakes move around with amazing facility.
+Far from becoming extinct in the great ‘struggle for existence’, they occur on all continents except Antarctica, in cold climates as well as warm, and in a great variety of environments.
+Some slither forward by creating S-shapes with their bodies; the body undulates from side to side, pushing with the outer edges of the curves against irregularities in the ground.
 Others use a concertina motion, contracting the front part of the body to bring up the rear, then contracting the rear in order to extend the front.
-Boas and pythons move by lifting their belly scales and pushing them forward, then down against the ground.
+Boas and pythons move by lifting and pushing their ventral scales forward, then down against the ground.

 Limb loss in snakes and lizards also tells us about limb origins.
-In all animals, limbs are regulated by Hox genes, switch-boxes that control the expression of entire modules of genes at specified domains along the body axis.
+In all animals, limbs in a developing embryo are regulated by Hox genes, switch-boxes that control the expression of entire modules of genes at specified domains along the body axis.
 The Hox genes are the same, snakes, in mice, and in man.
-At the proper time, arrays of perfectly co-ordinated algorithms switch on as a package, so that limbs are lost when the expression of a pre-existing module is inhibited or arrested and grow when expression is allowed to run its full course.
-Hence the sudden and almost complete loss of forelimbs in the aquatic lizard Adriosaurus, or the same loss in aquatic snakes.
-Pythons still have most of the genetic software to grow leg bones.
-But this functions only during the first 24 hours after the egg has been laid – after that, the rudiments degenerate, apparently because 17 specific DNA base pairs have been deleted (Kvon et al. 2016).
+At the proper time, arrays of perfectly co-ordinated algorithms switch on as a package and limb development runs its course.
+With pythons, however, which still have most of the genetic software to grow leg bones, the software works only immediately after the egg has been laid – after just a day the rudiments begin to degenerate, apparently because 17 specific DNA base pairs have been deleted (Kvon et al. 2016).
 The fossil record shows that the condition was once reversible, prompting the unusual admission that ‘the re-emergence of hindlimbs did not require de novo re-evolution of lost structures’ (Leal & Cohn 2016).
 Some lizard species, similarly, have lost and re-acquired digits (Kohlsdorf & Wagner 2006).